BlaqueDevs/se-assignment-day-4-software-project-management-Mikeseth38/README.md

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
-It sounds like you're working on defining the core issues your software aims to solve.
-To provide a precise answer, could you share details about the type of software you're developing?

-However, in general, software solutions typically address problems such as:

 ### **Common Core Issues Software Addresses:**
 1. **Inefficiency & Time Wastage** – Automating repetitive tasks saves time and reduces human error.